casper-network/docs-new/source/docs/casper/resources/tutorials/beginner/cep78/index.md

   }
 }
 ```
-Use this external [tool](https://jsontostring.com/) to escape a custom
-JSON schema like [above](#custom-metadata-example) or the one from the Cep78 [readme](https://github.com/casper-ecosystem/cep-78-enhanced-nft#example-custom-validated-schema).

-_Only escaped JSON metadata can be passed as a session argument when installing the contract or minting an NFT._

 ## Mint an NFT
 Mint an NFT by calling the previously installed instance of the Cep-78 NFT standard.